x3xto/x3xto/README.md

 Also love playing video games, mostly sandboxes and strategies.

-Working on Ukrainian translation of EID mod for The Binding of Isaac: Rebirth (~95% done).
+Author of the Ukrainian translation of EID mod for The Binding of Isaac: Rebirth.